 Boudica, my calico queen of a cat, is fierce, independent and indoors-only.

 I saw recommendations for “all natural” remedies, like cedarwood oil, rosemary oil, peppermint oil, and other essential oils for cats.
-As I researched, amid breaks of seeing her suffer, I wondered, “Is peppermint oil safe for cats?”
+As I researched, during breaks from watching her suffer and trying to calm her, I wondered, “Is peppermint oil safe for cats?”

 If you’re reading this article, good on you for doing your due diligence.
 We know you care for your beloved pet.
 Seeing our fluffy friends in turmoil hurts us, too.